artifacthub/hub/docs/architecture.md

 └── widget
 ```

-- **.github:** contains the Github Actions workflows as well as the issues templates.
+- **.github:** contains the GitHub Actions workflows as well as the issues templates.

 - **charts/artifact-hub:** contains the Artifact Hub Helm chart, which is the recommended installation method.